django-auth-ldap/django-auth-ldap/docs/index.rst

     AUTH_LDAP_USER_DN_TEMPLATE = "uid=%(user)s,ou=users,dc=example,dc=com"

+LDAP is fairly flexible when it comes to matching DNs.
+:ref:`~django_auth_ldap.backend.LDAPBackend` make an effort to accommodate this, for example by forcing usernames to lower case when creating Django users and trimming whitespace when authenticating.

 By default, all LDAP operations are performed with the :ref:`AUTH_LDAP_BIND_DN` and :ref:`AUTH_LDAP_BIND_PASSWORD` credentials, not with the user's.
 Otherwise, the LDAP connection would be bound as the authenticating user during login